wiktorkono/nanoshell/README.md

 Make an issue here, on GitHub.
 ### Add-ons and release date
 Documentation for creating, using and optimizing add-ons in shipping with the first bigger alpha release.
 For now, let us code, and make it perfect.
+We created a special repository for all add-ons  created not only by us, but also by you - the Nanoshell community.
+Check it out [here](https://github.com/Kwadratz/nanoshell-addons).
+To upload an add-on, simply make a pull request and we'll add it shortly after security verification.
 ### How to install
 The best way for now is to just clone the repository or download the .zip file to your computer, and then run ```run.py```.
 Be aware that it **isn't now meant to work** properly.
 It is not a finished product, rather an early build.